 What happens if I disable SSO and re-enable it?

-What if I have multiple domains in my SSO setup?
+Can I have multiple domains in my SSO setup?

 Why isn't my domain verifying after adding the TXT record?